lidafa0206/Radmc3d_Simulation/README.md

 surfaceDensityP: The **initial** power-law exponent of the dust surface density.
 Since the dust surface density is iteraterd during the fitting process, it is not important.
 We typically take -0.5.

-mDisk: This parameter represents the combined mass of the protoplanetary disk, encompassing both the dust and gas components.
+mDisk: This parameter is the total mass of the disk, i.e.  dust + gas mass, assuming the dust-to-gas ratio of 0.01.

-dustToGas: The parameter signifies the ratio between the mass of dust and the mass of gas within the protoplanetary disk, with a default value set at 0.01.
+dustToGas: The parameter is the ratio between the mass of dust and the mass of gas within the protoplanetary disk, with a default value set at 0.01.

-turbulence: turbulence
+turbulence: turbulence level. default:1e-4

 ### SED and Image ###